dart-lang/site-www/src/_guides/language/sound-problems.md

 warning • A function of type '(String) → bool' can't be assigned to a location of type '(dynamic) → bool' • strong_mode_uses_dynamic_as_bottom
 ```

-#### Fix: Add generic type parameters _or_ cast from dynamic explicitly instead
+#### Fix: Add generic type parameters _or_ cast from dynamic explicitly

-When possible, fix this error by adding type parameters:
+When possible, avoid this warning by adding type parameters:

 {:.passes-sa}
 <?code-excerpt "strong/lib/common_fixes_analysis.dart (func-T)" replace="/<\w+\x3E/[!$&!]/g"?>